Sonket19/New_Work/README.md

 FastAPI backend that orchestrates the AI startup analyst workflow described in the specification.
-The implementation keeps the architecture modular so that Google Cloud services (Firestore, Storage, Document AI, Gemini) can be wired in where available, while providing local fallbacks so the API can run in development without external dependencies.
+The implementation keeps the architecture modular so that Google Cloud services (Firestore, Storage, Document AI, Gemini) can be wired in where available.

 ## Features

-- Upload PDFs/audio/video pitch materials and create a new deal entry.
+- Upload PDFs/audio/video pitch materials and create a new deal entry with Google Document AI driven text extraction and startup analysis metadata.
 - Generate memo drafts using configurable weightings with regeneration support.
 - Persist deal state in Firestore or in-memory storage when Firestore is not available.
-- Store memo DOCX artefacts and original uploads in a bucket-like directory.
+- Store memo DOCX artefacts and original uploads in Google Cloud Storage.
 - Download generated documents and original pitch decks.
 - Manage founder outreach invites and persist founder chat transcripts.